We offer a wide range of possible projects to choose from. If you have an idea not listed here, we'd love to hear about it!

 Posted 2009-03-05 18:20:56 UTC

-The Hurd has both NFS server and client implementations, which work, but not very well: File locking doesn't work properly (at least in conjuction with a GNU/Linux server), and performance is extremely poor.
+The Hurd has both NFS server and client implementations, which work, but not very well: File locking doesn't work properly (at least in conjunction with a GNU/Linux server), and performance is extremely poor.
 Part of the problems could be owed to the fact that only NFSv2 is supported so far.

 This project encompasses implementing NFSv3 support, fixing bugs and performance problems -- the goal is to have good NFS support.
 The work done in a previous unfinished GSoC project can serve as a starting point.